 Read the report prepared by the participants to find out more about the journey’s key outcomes.

 Author: Global Landscapes Forum

 Publisher: Global Landscapes Forum

-Keyword(s): 2020, bd, biodiversity, CBD, climate, conservation, convention, coronavirus, covid-19, decolonizaton, finance, gender, GLF, health, indigenous peoples and local communities, integrated landscape approaches, one health, policy, restoration, rights, traditional knowledge, youth, zoonotic diseases
+Keyword(s): biodiversity, CBD, climate, conservation, Coronavirus, covid-19, decolonizaton, finance, gender, health, Indigenous peoples and local communities (IPLCs), integrated landscape approaches, One Health, policy, restoration, rights, traditional knowledge, youth, zoonotic diseases

 Ecosystem(s): Wetlands and Peatlands, Forests, Agricultural Land, Oceans and Coasts, Mountains, Drylands and Rangelands